bagibence/bagibence.github.io/src/content/BlogPosts/post1.md

 ---
-title: "The Discovery of Radium"
+title: 'The Discovery of Radium'
-date: "1902-12-26"
+date: '1902-12-26'
-tags: ["Physics", "Research"]
+tags: ['Physics', 'Research']
-excerpt: "An account of the discovery of radium and its properties."
+excerpt: 'An account of the discovery of radium and its properties.'
 ---

 # The Discovery of Radium